azurecitadel/azurecitadel/content/es/day2/_index.md

 ---
 title: "Day 2"
-description: "Sessions on day two of the Enterprise Scale Hack."
+description: "Sessions on day two of the enterprise-scale hack, customising the default deployment to match your design."
 menu:
   side:
     parent: es